iuscl-ide/emdepub/org.emdepub/update/docs-src/index.md

 The plugin now has support for [TOML](https://toml.io/en/v1.0.0), with syntax, verification and proposals

 This plugin is a new version of the now deprecated (no longer maintained) plugin [Markdown Semantic EP](http://markdownsemanticep.org) ([GitHub](https://github.com/iuscl-ide/markdownsemanticep)).
 The difference between the two comes from the fact that the visual part is now done in the Eclipse "modern" way, with tm4e, JavaScript render, and MS VSC.
-The code manipulation part has remain in [Flexmark](https://github.com/vsch/flexmark-java) and for a detailed description of each functionality, please go to [markdown progress](progress.html)
+The code manipulation part has remain in [Flexmark](https://github.com/vsch/flexmark-java) and for a detailed description of each functionality, please go to [Markdown progress](progress.html)

 The main goals are speed and quality for both the syntax highlight and the resulted HTML.
 These qualities still doesn't seem to be entirely fulfilled by the existing Eclipse plugins.